Eastern U.S. earthquakes pack strong punch - study

 "We used landslides as an example and direct physical evidence to see how far-reaching shaking from East Coast earthquakes could be," said Randall Jibson, USGS scientist and lead author of the study.

-The USGS found that the farthest landslide from the Virginia earthquake was 150 miles (245 km) from the epicentre, by far the greatest landslide distance recorded from any quake of similar magnitude.
+The USGS found that the farthest landslide from the Virginia earthquake was 150 miles from the epicenter, by far the greatest landslide distance recorded from any quake of similar magnitude.

 It is estimated that about one-third of the U.S. population could have felt the earthquake, the most for any quake in U.S. history.